 1. Make Sure You’re Selling The Right Way For YOUR Company

-The best way to strategize when selling your company involves evaluating the type of company you’re selling.
+The best way to strategize when selling your business involves evaluating the type of business you’re selling.
 The right selling strategy can vary wildly depending on your business’s type, size, industry, and revenue level.

 Are you selling: